 - Scope of practice

 - Reimbursement issues

-- Affordable Care Act issues (not covered by HPL at large)
+- Affordable Care Act and Essential Health Benefits (not covered by HP&L at large)

-Expected Travel: SAS members will not be expected to attend various in-person HP&L meetings.
-The SAS chair will be tasked with attending in-person meetings and communicating the current work of the group.
-SAS members may also be asked to attend hearings in their state.
+Expected Travel: SAS members are not expected to travel for subcommittee meetings, except for the in-person meeting at the Annual Assembly.
+SAS members may be asked to attend hearings in their state.

-For additional information, please contact firstname.lastname@example.org to indicate your interest in this opportunity, please submit the following requisite materials no later than November 30, 2016:
+For additional information, please contact firstname.lastname@example.org to indicate your interest in this opportunity.
+Please submit the following requisite materials no later than Friday, April 27, 2018: